Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 So the coalition was founded over 20 years ago and really started, it was seated by Ruby D and Aussie Davis at their 50th wedding anniversary.

 And they dedicated their 50th wedding anniversary to be a fundraiser for nine legacy theaters of color.
+And that grew into a coalition

 that

 really seeded New York City's first through our advocacy, New York City's first cultural initiative.
+It started out as an $800,000 fund from a baseline fund through the city's

+budget.
 And we have grown that over the last 20 years to be almost $7 million

 of direct funding that goes to over 65 organizations of color across all five boroughs.

-And we continue to advocate for our stories to have to be resourced, to have our communities have resources so that they can invite storytellers in and continue to build these rich traditions
+And we continue to advocate for our stories to have, to be resourced, to have our communities have resources so that they can invite storytellers in and continue to build these rich traditions

 of theater in New York City.